Academic Policies & Requirements

 Students may enroll in a maximum of 18 units each semester and up to seven units each summer and winter intersession.
 Students who have completed a minimum of 15 college units in a given semester with a grade point average of at least 3.0 and have a minimum cumulative grade point average of at least 3.0 may petition for permission to enroll in units above the maximum.

 Students are required to see a counselor as part of the petition process.
-Petitions are available in the Counseling Center, located on the upper level of the Student Services Center.
+Students can access the Over-Unit Petition form from the Counseling website, Counseling Department Forms.

 100 Unit Appeal